 - How would your best friend describe your character?
 How would your worst enemy describe your character?

-- Outside of your family, who is your primary role model?
+- Who is your primary role model (cannot be a family member)?
 Why?
 What have you learned from this person that has shaped your character and goals?

 - Describe your career as you imagine it 10 years from now,